Eurovision Young Musicians 2002: Final

-Awards were given to the top three countries.
+Awards were given to the top three participants.
 The third-place musician received €2,000, second-place €3,000, and the winner €5,000.
 The table below highlights these using gold, silver, and bronze.
 The placing results of the remaining participants is unknown and never made public by the European Broadcasting Union.

 Jury members

 The jury members consisted of the following: